The Spiritual Meaning of Restless Legs, Arms, and Body Restlessness

 The psyche is an expressive, intelligent part of you...and it impacts the physical body!

-Quite literally, some part (or parts) of you are not feeling safe on a deep level… and your body is letting you know.
+Quite literally, some part of you is not feeling safe on a deep level, in that invisible space of the psyche.
+Something is keeping your nervous system on alert, and your body is letting you know it through the pain, movement, and discomfort.

-My work implements German New Medicine philosophy, and in GNM, restless legs originates from leg-related motor conflicts of feeling stuck (behind a school bench, behind a desk, behind a counter) or not being able to escape a place or an uncomfortable situation.
+According to German New Medicine philosophy, the inner safety issue connected to restless legs is described as a leg-related motor conflict of feeling stuck or not being able to escape a place or an uncomfortable situation.

-In reality, the body is responding to something within that’s saying, “We aren’t safe.
-Let’s get outta here.”
+The body is responding to that inner conflict within that’s essentially saying to the nervous system, “We aren’t safe.
+Let’s get out of here.”

 Common Questions About Restlessness and Its Spiritual Meaning